What are backlinks?

 The ‘nofollow’ attribute can sometimes be applied to links too.
 This instructs Google to not pass on any PageRank for things like blog comments and forum posts that aren’t trusted.
 This simply tells the search engine you don’t want to pass on page rank.

 The initial starting point for anyone wanting to build their online reputation should be to create quality, unique content that contributes to their field.
 Building many relevant high authority backlinks is the best way to improve your page rank but this can only be achieved once you have good quality content to link to.
-This article outlines a number of available options for you to start creating backlinks without fouling those all important Google Webmaster Guidelines.
+This article outlines a number of available options for you to start creating backlinks without fouling those all important Google Webmaster Guidelines but if you are still not sure then feel free to reach out to our expert SEO team, they would love to help you with your quality backlinks strategies.

 The author’s views are entirely his or her own and may not reflect the views of CodifyMedia.